 - In inch programs, the feed rate must be defined in 1/10 inch/min. - Make sure to program rapid traverse movements exclusively with the FMAX NC function instead of entering extremely high numerical values.
-This is the only way to ensure that rapid traverse is active on a block-by-block basis and that you can control rapid traverse independently of the machining feed rate. - When moving an axis, the control checks whether the defined rotational speed has been reached.
-The control does not check the rotational speed in positioning blocks with FMAX as feed rate.
+This is the only way to ensure that rapid traverse is active on a block-by-block basis and that you can control rapid traverse independently of the machining feed rate. - When positioning an axis, the control checks whether the defined speed has been reached.
+The control does not check the speed in positioning blocks where FMAX is the feed rate.